michellelynne/engineer-character-sheet/professional.md

 Professional skills, sometimes called soft skills, help teams and companies run smoothly and efficiently.
 They are as equal if not more necessary than technical skills.
 Based on a survey of industry professionals, "Empathy" was listed as the number one desired skill of coworkers.
-For these skills, all of them will have the same level attributes.

 ## Levels